 Bedford Hills home prices are not only among the most expensive in New York, but Bedford Hills real estate also consistently ranks among the most expensive in America.

-Bedford Hills is a decidedly white-collar town, with fully 88.08% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bedford Hills is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Bedford Hills who work in maintenance occupations (25.09%), teaching (10.97%), and sales jobs (10.46%).
+Bedford Hills is a decidedly white-collar town, with fully 86.62% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bedford Hills is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Bedford Hills who work in food service (12.73%), management occupations (11.32%), and office and administrative support (9.63%).

 Bedford Hills’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-In Bedford Hills, a lot of people use the train to get to work every day though Bedford Hills is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Bedford Hills has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Bedford Hills in 2010 was $28,746, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,984 for a family of four.
+The per capita income in Bedford Hills in 2018 was $41,230, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $164,920 for a family of four.
 However, Bedford Hills contains both very wealthy and poor people as well.

 Bedford Hills is an extremely ethnically-diverse town.
 The people who call Bedford Hills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bedford Hills residents report their race to be White, followed by Black or African-American.
-Bedford Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.89% of the town’s residents.
-Important ancestries of people in Bedford Hills include German, Irish, English, and Norwegian.
+People of Hispanic or Latino origin are the most prevalent group in Bedford Hills, accounting for 48.31% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Bedford Hills residents report their race to be White, followed by Asian.
+Important ancestries of people in Bedford Hills include Italian, Irish, German, Romanian, and English.

 The most common language spoken in Bedford Hills is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Italian.